mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - key modifiers supported are ctrl+, shift+, alt+, plus these OS-specific keys
   - macOS: cmd+, Windows: win+, Linux: meta+
+  - on macOS, alt is the option key
 - can click link for `keybindings.json` specify in JSON
   - required for advanced key bindings that have "when" conditions that specify the conditions under which the key binding is active